This page is designed to help you learn about the many different materials and styles being used in today’s kitchen

 Fireclay sinks are made by molding a ceramic clay into the shape of the sink and allowing it to dry at a high temperature for a period of up to 40 hours.
 Once the clay has dried, the porcelain enamel is applied and the sink is places in a tunnel kiln at an extremely high temperature (in some cases higher than 2000⁰F) for a period of around 20 hours.

-This process has the effect of fusing the enamel to the clay while greatly increasing the strength of both.
-It’s for this reason that fireclay sinks are generally regarded as being more durable than cast iron.
+This has the effect of fusing the enamel to the clay while greatly increasing the strength of both.
 However, fireclay isn’t indestructible and the enamel can chip from the impact of a dropped pot or glass.

 Fireclay kitchen sinks fall on the expensive end of the spectrum.
-Small, single bowl models start at around $400-$500, while larger multi-bowl sinks can cost $750 and up.
+Small, single-bowl models start at around $400-$500, while larger models can cost $750 and up.

 Although fireclay sinks come in a wide variety of styles and installations, the material is most commonly associated with farm sinks (also known as farmhouse or apron sinks).
 Many people choose fireclay farmhouse sinks for their traditional but timeless styling.

 Other Types of Kitchen Sinks

 The materials discussed above are among the most common used in modern kitchen sinks, but there are many more.
 Glass, granite, marble, and copper are just a few of the more exotic materials being used to make kitchen sinks.
 If you’re considering one of these less conventional materials, it’s a good idea to do your homework to avoid buying a sink that has durability or maintenance issues you didn’t anticipate.

 A single bowl sink has–as you may have guessed–just one basin.
 While many homeowners assume that having more bowls is better, this isn’t always the case.